 You are purchasing physical land or property when you invest in real estate.
 Some real estate, such as an empty block of land that you pay taxes and maintenance for while waiting to sell it to a developer, costs you money every month you own it.

-On a month-to-month basis, rent from real estate can provide consistent and stable income flow.
+On a month-to-month basis, rent from real estate can provide a consistent and stable income flow.
 Some real estate is profitable, such as apartment buildings, rental houses, storage sheds, or strip malls, where you pay expenditures, renters pay rent, and you keep the difference as profit.

 The cash flow from stock investments is not the same as the cash flow from renting out your property.
 The majority of the money you make from stocks comes when you sell them in the long run.
 Dividends, on the other hand, can be paid to investors while they still own stock.
 Dividends can be reinvested.
 If you utilize the cash a company provides you for owning its stock to purchase more shares, you’ll eventually own a lot more shares and be eligible for even more cash dividends.

 The company’s board of directors, which is elected by investors like you, decides how much of the profit is reinvested in growth and how much is paid out in cash dividends each year.

 Real estate vs. Stock for lower volatile rate

 Real estate investments have historically been a great inflation hedge to guard against a drop in the dollar’s purchasing power.
 While real estate prices might fall over years or decades in some regions, most investors who see this trend can sell their property before losing money.

 In a short period, stock values can change substantially.
 If you believe your shares are inexpensive, you can buy more, or sell them if you believe they are overvalued.
 If you hold well-valued equities for a long time, these highs and lows will be smoothed out.
 The stock market’s volatility, on the other hand, can work against you if you want to make money rapidly.